More clients in the area will have access to psychological treatment now that the Behavioral Health and Wellness Clinic is accepting TennCare

 Message from the Chair

-In closing, I hope you will keep us in mind in your giving plans, and will keep us informed of major professional developments taking place in your lives.
-I don't think I can overstate how much we enjoy hearing of the successes of our students.
-Feel free to email me directly at firstname.lastname@example.org.
+Thank you for visiting our webpage.
+Please keep us in mind in your giving plans, and keep us informed of major professional developments taking place in your lives.
+I don’t think I can overstate how much we enjoy hearing of the successes of our students.
+Send any news to me directly at email@example.com .
+If you have concerns or suggestions about how we might improve our web page, please send those to Dr. Andi Clements at firstname.lastname@example.org .

 Department Mission Statement